 At Asia Senses Travel we’re adventurers at heart.
 Our journeys are all about discovering new places and cultures while creating unforgettable memories through physical activity and breathtaking scenery.

-Family Adventure Angkor Tour: Siem Reap Cycling and Banteay Chhmar
+Family Angkor Tour: Cycle Siem Reap & Banteay Chhmar

 Your exclusive guide with itinerary, visas, money, weather and more!

 In our Family Adventure Cambodia Tour you will experience authentic Cambodia, get in touch with the local culture through enjoyable and educational activities of Banteay Chhmar Community Based Tourism.
 The whole family can spend time together: ride through surrounding countryside, visit rural villages and explore wonderful ancient temples of Angkor Archaeological Park.
 With a careful balancing of included activities and free time, this is a trip perfectly crafted to the whole family.